Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

 !!! note

     This documentation has been updated in line with the name changes [recommended by the Ethereum Foundation](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/).
-    The execution layer is sometimes known as "Ethereum 1.0."
-The consensus layer is sometimes known as "Ethereum 2.0."
+    The execution layer was previously known as "Ethereum 1.0."
+    The consensus layer was previously known as "Ethereum 2.0."

 The following instructions provide the steps run validators on the consensus layer Mainnet.
 You can also use Teku to run a [beacon node only].